osqp/osqp/docs/advanced/profiling.rst

 Basic solver profiling is enabled by the :code:`OSQP_ENABLE_PROFILING` CMake build option, and uses the system's clock to time the setup and solve phases.
-The runtime for the solver is displayed alongside the solver status when the solver finishes, and is also contained inside fields of the :cpp:struct:`OSQPInfo` structure.
+The runtime for the solver is displayed alongside the solver status when the solver finishes, and is also contained inside fields of the :c:struct:`OSQPInfo` structure.

 Advanced Profiling
 ------------------